 Rice is indispensable to the Vietnamese.
-Since ancient times, it has been the mean of sustenance, as well as the driving force of social and economic development.
+Since ancient times, it has been the means of sustenance, as well as the driving force of social and economic development.
 The Vietnamese farmers have steadily gained experience in wet rice cultivation and irrigation throughout their history.
 They have also learned and adapted new techniques to increase crops.
 Today, this staple food is one of Vietnam’s main sources of income.
 It is grown all over the country, from the rugged mountains of Mu Cang Chai to the vast lowland of the Mekong Delta.

 As the life of Vietnamese people is centered around the paddy fields, many cultural aspects that relate to rice are formed.
 For example, the use of grains in worshipping at temples and pagodas.
-Or in art, patterns on Dong Son drums also depict various stages of rice processing.
+In art, patterns on Dong Son drums also depict various stages of rice processing.
 Nevertheless, the culinary world is the area where this staple food plays the most crucial role.

 Rice in Vietnamese cuisine

 It is not exaggerated to say that Vietnamese cuisine is built on the basis of gạo (rice).
-It turns up in the meal of virtually every Vietnamese, from breakfast, lunch, dinner, snacks, to desserts.
-In fact, the word for cơm (boiled rice) become synonymous with the general meaning of “meal”.
-Over time, the country’s primary staple food eventually evolves as cooking tools and eating patterns became more sophisticated.
+It turns up in the meals of virtually every Vietnamese, from breakfast, lunch, dinner, and snacks, to desserts.
+In fact, the word for cơm (boiled rice) becomes synonymous with the general meaning of “meal”.
+Over time, the country’s primary staple food eventually evolved as cooking tools and eating patterns became more sophisticated.